 Try to raise your grandkids like you did your own children.

 Every family is different, so the things you did as a parent won't necessarily fly when you have grandkids.
-As a grandparent, you're beholden to your grandchild's parents' rules, and you'd be well-advised to stick to them if you want to keep spending time with your grandkids.
+As a grandparent, you're beholden to your grandchild's parents' rules, and you'd be well advised to stick to them if you want to keep spending time with your grandkids.
 After all, even if you think you really nailed the parenting thing, your own kid probably has a slightly different opinion of how their childhood went down.
 And for more insider info on being a grandparent, discover 20 Secrets No One Tells You About Becoming a Grandparent.